chickadeebird/Star-Halo-Pixinsight-updates/README.md

 The user may also use a single click and mouse button release and the radius in the slider on the interface will be used.
 Also, once the user has initially selected the ellipse with the shift-left click and the action is executed, the halo size should update on the slider.

 If the selection is imperfect, either Ctrl+left mouse button will modify the selection, or start over by shift+left mouse button as above.
 Once the selection is made, the execute button will modify the image window open in Pixinsight.
 This works on both RGB and mono images.

+The Residual star slider is the size of the star that remains after the halo has been repaired.
+If it is set to 0, no residual star is created.

 ## Images